 The following Management's Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including those set forth under the heading "Forward-Looking Statements" before Part I of this report and elsewhere in this report.
-The following discussion should be read in conjunction with the unaudited consolidated interim financial statements and related notes for the thirteen weeks ended March 28, 2020 (first quarter of 2020) included elsewhere in this report and the audited consolidated financial statements and related notes for the fiscal year ended December 28, 2019 (fiscal 2019) included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 26, 2020 (which we refer to as our 2019 Annual Report on Form 10-K).
+The following discussion should be read in conjunction with the unaudited consolidated interim financial statements and related notes for the thirteen and twenty-six weeks ended June 27, 2020 (second quarter and first two quarters of 2020) included elsewhere in this report and the audited consolidated financial statements and related notes for the fiscal year ended December 28, 2019 (fiscal 2019) included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 26, 2020 (which we refer to as our 2019 Annual Report on Form 10-K).